Skip to Content

 Mid-Range: Gord Nuea Boutique House

 This adorable boutique hotel is decorated in the traditional Lanna style, with stunning architecture and lovely rooms.
-They also offer free breakfast, air conditioning, and a minibar.
+They also have breakfast and air conditioning.
 It is also located at a prime spot and super close to temples for exploring!

 Luxury: Rachamankha

-Just a minute-stroll from Wat Phra Singh and the Chiang Mai Sunday Walking Street Market, this luxury hotel has it all.
-Complete with a spa to relax in after a long day of walking around the city, room service, a pool, bar/lounge, and all of the basics like air conditioning, wifi, etc. The artfully designed hotel, modeled after the Lanna architecture and includes a romantic garden, isn’t just a hotel, it’s an oasis within the city.
+Just a 2-minute stroll from Wat Phra Singh and close the Chiang Mai Sunday Walking Street Market, this luxury hotel is incredible.
+Complete with room service, a pool, bar/lounge, and all of the basics like air conditioning, wifi, etc. The artfully designed hotel, modeled after the Lanna architecture and includes a romantic garden, isn’t just a hotel, it’s an oasis within the city.

 A Budget for 4 Days in Chiang Mai, Thailand